henrikroschmann/Async-Is-the-way/README.md

 #### Populating dictionaries

-Will not go into depth about dictionaries here, it's a container that maintenance a key-value pair.
+Will not go into depth about dictionaries here, it's a container that maintains a key-value pair.

 ```csharp
 private static Dictionary<int, string> dict = new Dictionary<int, string>();